Welcome to ApproachAvoid.com

 - Bizarre/Funny/Visually striking things stick out more than non-bizarre/unfunny things.
 We tend to raise the importance of inputs that are unusual or surprising.
 We tend to skip over inputs that we think are ordinary or expected.
 This makes sense with our energy use.

 DO: The human brain is looking for difference.
 It can predict the predictable.
-(As an example, drive the same route to work and you can mostly daydream or be thinking of other things as you drive - until something 'different' happens (ex. an animal running across the road).
+(As an example, drive the same route to work and you can be thinking of other things as you drive - until something 'different' happens (ex. an animal running across the road).

 From a Business Perspective, we see this play out in advertising - it is taking more energy to reach customers.
 The brain gets used to advertising and tunes it out.
 The brain looks for something different worth extending extra energy and to survive.